cnico/dio-chacon-wifi-api/Protocol.md

     ]
     }

-For a switch, type will be : .dio1.wifi.genericSwitch.switch.
+For a light switch, type will be : .dio1.wifi.genericSwitch.switch.
+For a plug switch, type will be : .dio1.wifi.plug.switch.

 # Devices position retrieval :